 Who Our Scholarship Helps

-- Those who have a parent, sibling, immediate family member or close friend that has battled, or is currently fighting, cancer (not limited to mesothelioma)
+- Those who have a parent/guardian, sibling or grandparent who has battled, or is currently fighting, cancer

 We know how devastating a cancer diagnosis can be.
 Through our work with mesothelioma patients and their loved ones, we recognize the mental, emotional and financial strain this disease can cause.